uipath-certification/uipath-certification.github.io/_posts/2021-06-15-uipath-challenge-while-if-loops.md

 </div>
 <br/>
 {% include accordion.html %}

 ## UiPath Programming Challenge

 <figure class="figure">
   <img src="https://aws1.discourse-cdn.com/uipath/original/3X/5/2/52068a4ad8a86d37406e09322cc499392c6c59da.jpeg" alt="UiPath If Activity Example" class="img-fluid mx-auto d-block img-thumbnail rounded ">
   <figcaption class="figure-caption">Learn iterative and conditional logic in UiPath by working through this Number Guesser example.</figcaption>
 </figure>

+### Test Your Knowledge

+1. Which activity is used to display information to the user?
+- [x] Message Box
+- [ ] CallOut

+2. What can be the possible error, if the user is not able to access a variable?
+- [ ] Incorrect Scope assigned to the variable
+- [ ] Variable Data Type Conflict
+- [x] Both a and b

 #### Where to find out more about the UiPath While Loop activity?